 So how can you help your personal statement stand out?
 To make sure you’re doing it right, here are our top tips to consider when writing your personal statement for your CV:

 What is a personal statement?

-A personal statement is generally the first thing included on your CV, and is a brief personal summary given to prospective employers to help you stand apart from the competition.
+A personal statement is a brief personal summary given to prospective employers to help you stand apart from the competition.
 A personal statement is also required for university applications, but will usually be much more detailed.

 Why do I need a personal statement?